ivanfitenko/k8r/README.md

 filesystems will be rewritten using an initial image, resulting in a fresh node.

 #### NOT intended for use by an operator:
+`install-docker.sh`: convenience script to install docker into build containers.
+Runs on build host.
 `bootstrap_image.sh`: runs basic software installation and configuration during build process.
 Runs on build host.
 `setup_partitions.sh`: creates required partitions inside image file.
 Runs on